 On October 1, 2002, the Transformation of Installation Management (TIM) plan started as scheduled at Redstone Arsenal.
 At that time, the Redstone Arsenal Support Activity’s (RASA’s) name was changed to the U.S. Army Garrison-Redstone, and it was no longer part of AMCOM.
 A year later, on October 1, 2003, the TIM became fully operational at Redstone Arsenal.

-On February 1, 2003, AMCOM added to its mission operational control of all aviation logistics management functions at Fort Rucker, Alabama.
+On February 1, 2003, AMCOM added to its mission operational control of all aviation logistics management functions at Fort Rucker, Alabama (known as Fort Novosel since 2023).
 AMCOM took over the maintenance and supply management of Fort Rucker’s aviation fleet.
 The Aviation Center Logistics Command (ACLC) was formally activated in a ceremony at Fort Rucker on August 5, 2004.

 On October 5, 2004, the Assistant Secretary of the Army for Acquisition, Logistics and Technology, and the Commander of the Army Materiel Command, signed an implementation directive that established the Aviation and Missile Life Cycle Management Command (LCMC).
 As part of the implementation process, the Program Executive Offices for Air, Space, and Missile Defense and for Tactical Missiles were deactivated on January 13, 2005.
 At that time, the Program Executive Office, Missiles and Space was activated.